Aliʻi Kula Lavender Farm Maui

-The Lavender Farm is open every day and admission is $3.
-Paid tours, luncheons, and products are available in the gift shop.
-It’s all located at 1100 Waipoli Road in Kula, a small town in Upcountry, at the 4000-foot elevation on the western slope of Haleakala volcano (east Maui).
+The Lavender Farm is open Friday, Saturday, Sunday, and Monday from 10 am to 4 pm and admission is $3.
+It’s all located at 1100 Waipoli Road in Kula, a small town in Upcountry, at the 4000-foot elevation on the western slope of Haleakala volcano (East Maui).
 The farm and gardens occupy 13 acres.
-The drive to get there takes a little over an hour from Kaanapali (west Maui) and a little under an hour from Kihei (south Maui).
-Here’s a map you can zoom in on to help you find it.
+The drive to get there takes a little over an hour from Kaʻanapali (West Maui) and a little under an hour from Kihei (South Maui).
+See the map to check out the surrounding area.

 From the Lavender Farm, the views of Maui’s central valley are spectacular.
 You can bring a picnic lunch and enjoy it on the hillside or at a picnic table or in the gazebo.
 Be sure to buy one of their delicious lavender scones for dessert (available in the gift shop).
 For more info call 808-878-3004.

 You can also do Maui zipline tours on the same day as visiting the farms around here.
 Worth doing a few things while you’re Upcountry.

 Maui Alpaca • Kula Botanical Garden • Enchanted Floral Gardens

 Or see more things to do on Maui.

 Aliʻi Kula Lavender Farm Video

 See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, beaches, kids and family fun, and more.